 How much money will I need to raise?

 We ask all volunteers to raise £450 plus gift aid, (or a minimum of £500 if it cannot be gift aided) to cover the cost of their flight, other transport costs and their accommodation at the Holiday Camp.
 If you can raise any extra, it will sponsor the holiday for a young disabled person living in an institution in Belarus, whose holiday is not funded by the state once they reach 18.

 Will I get any training before the trip to Belarus?

-We will have a get together in May or June where you will be able to learn a lot more about the children, hear about the experiences of those who have been before, ask lots of questions and start to learn a little Russian.
+We will have a get together in April or May where you will be able to learn a lot more about the children, hear about the experiences of those who have been before, ask lots of questions and start to learn a little Russian.
 It is essential that all volunteers attend one of these briefing days.

 Will I need innoculations?